y330/FragmentQR/index.md

    - MacOS X 10.10: Chromium 80
    - Android 5.5: Chrome 85, Android WebView 81
    - Windows 7: Chromium 80

-    -  **iOS**: iOS 12: Google Chrome, Coming soon, but enabling #shared-highlighting-ios on chrome://flags allows scrolling to the fragment.
+    -  iOS: iOS 12: Coming soon, but in Chrome for iOS enabling #shared-highlighting-ios on chrome://flags allows scrolling to the fragment.
 The availability on iOS is up to Apple as Chrome for iOS uses Apple WebKit.
 <a href="https://chromestatus.com/feature/4733392803332096#status" title="Check compatability of scroll to text fragment" target="_blank">Check current status</a>
 [Compatibility info: https://caniuse.com/url-scroll-to-tex...
 ](https://www.youtube.com/watch?v=10U6ycpN3CQ#:~:text=Compatibility%20info%3A%20https%3A%2F%2Fcaniuse.com%2Furl-scroll-to-tex...)